A BRIEF HISTORY

 least.
 The boat started to fill with water and Olga thought this was great

-fun until she saw the look on my face she said “Blondie you can swim cant
+fun until she saw the look on my face she said “Blondie you can swim cant you?”
+I said

-you?”
-I said “No, not a stroke.”
-She did no more but carefully got into the
+“No, not a stroke.”
+She did no more

-water and started to push us towards the beach and shallow water, by this time
+but carefully got into the water and started to push us towards the beach and

-the boat was starting to sink and I was clinging on for dear life scared out
+shallow water, by this time the boat was starting to sink and I was clinging

-to shallow water as the boat sank from under me, we got to the beach and she
+She managed to get us in to shallow water as the boat sank from under

-said “You bloody fool, why didn’t you say you couldn’t swim, you could have
+me, we got to the beach and she said “You bloody fool, why didn’t you say you

-drowned.”
-We walked back to where the
+We walked back to where the rest of the party were on the beach

-never told anyone what had happened, I was pleased about that.
-I would have never lived it down so I vowed
+was pleased about that.
+I would have

-then that I would learn to swim.
-I
+never lived it down so I vowed then that I would learn to swim.
+I decided to visit the swimming pool that

-decided to visit the swimming pool that was a short distance from Rowcroft
+was a short distance from Rowcroft Lines, this was

-club there sometimes.
-I went to the
+sometimes.
+I went to the pool every

-difference this made on my trips to Another place I used to take the lads from Johore to
+made on my trips to Another place I used to take the lads from Johore to

 was the